exercism/csharp/concepts/named-arguments/introduction.md

 # Introduction

-So far we have seen that the arguments passed into a method are matched to the method are matched to the method's declared parameters based on position.
+So far we have seen that the arguments passed into a method are matched to the method's declared parameters based on position.
 An alternative approach, particularly where a routine takes a large number of arguments, the caller can match arguments by specifying the declared parameter's identifier.

 The following illustrates the syntax: